 The first critical point in the scene where the terrible ending could have been averted completely is when Wendy has Jack locked in the storeroom.
 By some unknown cause, the storeroom door opens for Jack, allowing him to begin his rampage.

 At the second turning point, the entire movie could have gone quite badly, actually: the point where Jack tries to force his way into the bathroom.
-This time, the doorknob holds up long enough for Wendy and Danny to escape, but it’s easy to imagine a cheesier horror movie where the lock gives way, Jack forces his way through, he attacks Wendy with the axe, and Danny has to find a way out on his own.
+This time, the doorknob holds up long enough for Wendy and Danny to escape.
+However, it’s easy to imagine a cheesier horror movie where the lock gives way, Jack forces his way through, he attacks Wendy with the axe, and Danny has to find a way out on his own.

 There is no shortage of cheap thriller movies exploring that sort of situation, but The Shining takes the high road, leaving the horror to the imagination.
 It’s the anticipation of the door breaking – and the anticipation of Jack entering the bathroom – that causes the sense of fear; it’s not the act itself.
 What does happen in the bathroom is never as frightening as what could happen.